How to Pick Quality Phone Screen Parts: 7 Checks Pros Use (2026)

 Real Case Study: Budget Part vs. Quality Part (6-Month Comparison)

-To truly understand the difference, let me share a side-by-side comparison.
+This case study is a 6-month side-by-side test of a $30 budget part against a $120 OEM part on a Samsung Galaxy S21.
+In practice, the numbers settle the debate.
+For example, the budget part failed in 3 weeks while the OEM part still worked at 12+ months.
 After my experience, a friend was facing the same choice for his Samsung Galaxy S21.
 We decided to run an experiment: he would use an OEM replacement, while I documented my experience with the budget part (before ultimately replacing it).

 Comparison FactorBudget Part ($30)OEM Part ($120)